-- To articulate a biblical theology of work and its importance in discipleship. - To identify key theological concepts for faith and work discipleship. - To identify challenges to whole-life discipleship. - To explore principles for cultivating a congregational culture of faith and work discipleship. - To identify pastoral obstacles and fears to faith and work discipleship in their congregations. - To cultivate a deep, personal conviction concerning the biblical vision of vocation, wherein God gifts and calls His people into other-centered service. - To cultivate an ongoing commitment to the comprehensive scope of God's mission in the world in our discipleship and the discipleship of our sheep. - To explore pastoral practices that encourage congregants in their vocational vision.
+- To articulate a biblical theology of work and its importance in discipleship. - To identify key theological concepts for faith and work discipleship. - To identify challenges to whole-life discipleship. - To explore principles for cultivating a congregational culture of faith and work discipleship. - To identify pastoral obstacles and fears to faith and work discipleship in their congregations. - To cultivate a deep, personal conviction concerning the biblical vision of vocation, wherein God gifts and calls His people into other-centered service. - To cultivate an ongoing commitment to the comprehensive scope of God's mission. - To explore pastoral practices that encourage congregants in their vocational vision.